 6.3 All staff are aware that there is no legal or contractual duty for any member of staff to administer medication or supervise a pupil taking medication unless they have been specifically contracted to do so.

-6.4 The school nurse is able to administer over the counter medication.
+6.4 Staff are able to administer over the counter medication with parental consent or if the consenting child is over the age of 16.